Administration order

 Sub prime lending

-The term for lending money to people who don’t have good credit history.
-Normally a higher rate of interest is charged.
+The term for lending money to people who do not have a good credit history.
+In these cases, lenders will normally charge a higher rate of interest.

 Supervisor

-The person appointed to supervise the implementation of the debtor's proposals for an individual voluntary arrangement (IVA) or company voluntary arrangement (CVA)
+The person in charge of looking after proposals for people who are trying to get an individual voluntary arrangement (IVA) or company voluntary arrangement (CVA).

 Surplus income